LOVE – TRUE LOVE

 When the Lord Jesus came into this world as an infant, there were also miraculous signs that accompanied His birth.
 Luke 2 tells us of the angel who suddenly appeared to the shepherds, and the glory of the Lord shone around them.
 After the angel made the announcement of the Savior’s birth, a whole multitude of angels appeared in the sky singing, “Glory to God in the highest . . . “.
 Then there was a star that pointed the way for the Magi from the East to find Jesus.

 Jesus’ death was also followed by some amazing events.
 Matthew 27 tells us that immediately after Jesus said “It is finished!”, the earth shook and the rocks were split apart.
-Also, tombs opened up and bodies of the saints were raised and entered the holy city of Jerusalem.
+Also tombs opened up and bodies of the saints were raised and entered the holy city of Jerusalem.
 When the centurion who was guarding Jesus saw these things happening, he said, “Truly, this was the Son of God!”.
 The Lord Jesus revealed His deity to a few people both at His birth and at His death.

 I. REMOVAL FROM THE CROSS (verses 31-37)

 As we read in verse 31, the Jewish leaders asked Pilate that the legs of those crucified should be broken so that they would soon die, and then could be taken off their crosses before the Passover Sabbath began.
-Breaking their legs would result in a quick death because the crucified person would no longer be able to lift himself up to exhale, and would soon die from asphyxiation.
+Breaking their legs would result in a quick death because the crucified person would no longer be able to lift himself up to exhale, and would soon died from asphyxiation.

 Pilate granted their request, and the soldiers broke the legs of the two thieves, but they didn’t break Jesus’ legs because they could see that He was already dead.
 So in verse 34 it says that “one of the soldiers pierced His side with a spear”.
 The middle of the spear’s head was a hand-breadth wide.
 Out of Jesus’ side flowed blood and water.
 It’s believed that the sword pierced the membrane surrounded the heart, and the serum with clots of blood in it was proof that Jesus had already died.